-20 Best New Smart Home Gadgets of 2017: The Ultimate List
+20 Cool Home Gadgets Available Right Now (2018)

 It provides 720p live streaming video of your home right to your smartphone or tablet, and it can give you alerts when there’s motion in the room.
 What’s more, you can view what’s happening right away or watch it later.
 You can also listen to the room and talk to anyone in the room, thanks to its built-in mic and speaker.

 The Geeni app walks you through setup, which takes about 30 seconds.
-It’s the best of the cheap smart home security cameras, which is why we have it on our list of the best new smart home gadgets of 2017.
+It’s the best of the cheap smart home security cameras, which is why we have it on our list of the best cool home gadgets of 2018.

 Price: $54.99 (15 percent off MSRP)